Non-QM Loans

 We understand that you are likely on a tight deadline and we are dedicated to providing a swift loan approval process.
 Our experienced loan officers will help you move through the process as smoothly as possible.

-Not all Non-QM mortgage lenders are the same.
+Not all non-qualified mortgage lenders are the same.
 In fact, some offer much better terms than others.
-When you’re making such a large investment and entering a legal agreement for significant money borrowed, you do not want to take your decision lightly.
+When you’re making such a large investment and signing legally binding contracts, you do not want to take your decision lightly.

-To enter into a Non-QM loan with confidence, choosing a lender that has your best interests in mind is important.
+To enter into a non-QM loan with confidence, choosing a non-QM mortgage lender that has your best interests in mind is important.
 Not only that, but you need a lender who is easy to work with and will be mindful of the time-sensitive nature of real estate loans.

 Griffin Funding is that lender.
-We take pride in being able to offer our clients flexible loans that work in favor of your interests, not against them.
+We take pride in being able to offer our clients flexible loans that work for your interests, not against them.
 In addition to our favorable loan terms, we utilize the most advanced technology to streamline the process, offer highly competitive mortgage rates, and prioritize our customers’ experience above all else.

 Apply for Your Non-QM Loan